 template fills them in at training time.

-- Deploy the endpoint (async if any DAG child is async).
+Deploy the endpoint (async if any DAG child is async) and

 required